 Whatever happened to meritocracy?

 The first line sounds ignorant of the world class quality of skilled immigrants who scored high in the points system of Citizenship and Immigration Canada, and presents Canadian experience as the benchmark of fine performance.

 The response line asserts the universal right to move to Canada after meeting the host country’s immigration criteria.

 These exchanges have been commonplace, woven and hung onto one unseen yet hovering tapestry known as racism.
-The sublines or what appear as anti-racist comments, on the other hand, pose a huge question mark on Canada’s multiculturalism policy that has been challenging Canada to walk its talk since the 1970s.
-Racists, mostly coming from former colonizing countries, wield vestiges of power and superiority in culture, language, occupation, and skin color, among many.
+The sublines or what appears as anti-racist comments, on the other hand, pose a huge question mark on Canada’s multiculturalism policy that has been challenging Canada to walk its talk since the 1970s.
+Racists, mostly coming from former colonizing countries, wield vestiges of power and superiority in culture, language, occupation, and skin colour, among many.

 So how do we rat out racists?

 First, let racists know how much they are missing out on the variety and uniqueness of our languages spoken in more than 7,100 islands.
 Educate racists on the lyrics and cadence of our songs that speak of harmony and unity in diversity.